nsadawi/DockerLinReg/README.md

     * This results file should be saved into our host machine (permanent)

-Let’s build our image (you can choose your own tag):
+* Let’s build our image (you can choose your own tag):
 `$ docker build -t linreg .`

-and now we run the container passing it our dataset file and specifying the folder we want to the result to be stored in (using volumes):
+* and now we run the container passing it our dataset file and specifying the folder we want to the result to be stored in (using volumes):
 `$ docker run -v /path/to/dockerfile/:/work/ linreg dataset.csv `

-This `/path/to/dockerfile/` is the full path to your current directory on the host machine
+* This `/path/to/dockerfile/` is the full path to your current directory on the host machine

-This `/work/` is the directory inside the container (the script will write the results there)
+* This `/work/` is the directory inside the container (the script will write the results there)

-the `dataset.csv` file will be automatically passed to the script as an `ENTRYPOINT` argument
+* The `dataset.csv` file will be automatically passed to the script as an `ENTRYPOINT` argument